 Easy and quick to make with just a few pantry staples.

 - Rolled oats: Oats are naturally gluten-free but may be processed in the same facility as wheat.
-If you are on a gluten-free diet, make sure you get the ones specified as gluten-free.
-I like to toast the oats to add a crunch, but if you’re in a hurry, you can just use them straight out of the bag!
+If you are on a gluten-free diet, ensure you select the ones labeled explicitly as gluten-free.
+I like to toast the oats to add a crunch, but if you’re in a hurry, you can use them straight from the bag.

 - Almond butter: Nut butter helps bind the oatmeal balls together.
 You can also use peanut butter or even sunflower seed butter (if nut-free).
-Always read your labels and stick to nut butters that don’t have added sugars or other additives.
+Always read your labels and stick to nut butters that don’t have added sugars or other controversial ingredients.

-- Chocolate chips: I use dark chocolate chips to balance out the sweetness of the honey.
+- Chocolate chips: I use dark chocolate chips to balance out the sweetness of the honey, but you can use semi-sweet or even milk chocolate chips (which my kids prefer, actually!)

 This recipe couldn’t be easier.
 All you have to do is: